-Ms. Phillips joined Fischer, Brown, Bartlett, Larsen & Irby, P.C. in the fall of 2018 after a year-long clerkship with Chief Judge Hartmann in Water Division One.
+Ms. Coulter joined Fischer, Brown, Bartlett, Larsen & Irby, P.C. in the fall of 2018 after a year-long clerkship with Chief Judge Hartmann in Water Division One.

 Whitney earned her bachelor’s and master’s degrees in journalism, and her first job at a newspaper – The Greeley Tribune – brought her to Colorado.
 Following in her brother’s footsteps, she decided to go to law school and attended the University of Denver Sturm College of Law.